Setting Up Remote Development Using Custom Template On Runpod

 We could select GPU instance and launch the pod using the custom template we created.
 One key difference from the Runpod official template is that there is no “SSH Terminal Access” option in the deployment configurations.
 But this will not prevent us from accessing the pod instance via SSH and IDEs.

-SSH Access To Pod Instance
+Full SSH Access Over TCP To Pod Instance

 Once the pod instance has been successfully launched, we could find the pod access information easily.

-information is what we need for SSH and IDE access.
+In our case, the SSH over exposed TCP information is what we need for SSH and IDE access.

-We could just use the SSH command provided in the SSH over exposed TCP
+We could just use the SSH command provided in the SSH over exposed TCP section to access the pod instance terminal via SSH.

 1 | $ ssh root@213.173.108.216 -p 15570 -i ~/.ssh/id_ed25519 |